 M.A.L.S, Wesleyan University

-Upon graduation from Trinity College, I headed out to Boulder, Colorado, where I worked at the Alexander Dawson School, a private day school.
-In addition to my teaching responsibilities, I coached lacrosse, basketball, and soccer at Alexander Dawson.
-Furthermore, I worked as a head coach at 3d Lacrosse in Denver.
+Upon graduation from Trinity College, Trevor headed out to Boulder, Colorado, where he worked at the Alexander Dawson School, a private day school.
+In addition to teaching, he coached lacrosse, basketball, and soccer at Alexander Dawson.
+He also worked as a head coach at 3d Lacrosse in Denver.
 A year later, Trevor was offered a position at Avon Old Farms.